glynnbird/proxee/README.md

 ## Daemons

 * proxee.js - the proxy itself
-* proxee_manage.js - a simple API service allowing customers and API calls to be added/removed from the database
+* proxee_manage.js - a simple API service allowing customers and API calls to be added/removed from the database.
+This doesn't need to be running for the proxy to work.
+It is only needed to set up the customers and api calls.

-Both daemons can by customised by defining environment variables
+Both daemons can be customised by defining environment variables

 * COUCHDB_URL - The url where CouchDB is hosted - Defaults to "http://localhost:5984"
 * PROXEE_PORT - The port that proxee.js will listen on - Defaults to 5001